Shorten faces the heat on housing affordability

 Opposition Leader Bill Shorten has been taken to task on housing affordability during an appearance on ABC’s Q&A.

 Shorten drew applause from the Q&A audience for his response to an audience member’s grilling on rising house prices.
-Damian Damjanovski asked Shorten how he would help make the property market accessible to young people, saying it “has become impossible” for young people to afford a house in the city’s in which they live.
+Damian Damjanovski asked Shorten how he would help make the property market accessible to young people, saying it “has become impossible” for young people to afford a house in the cities where they live.

 “But I’m asking about the fact that at the moment the average household in Sydney costs 12 to 14 times the annual income for people.
 It’s never been that high.
 I don’t think when you bought your house it was a factor of 12 to 14 times your annual income but for my generation that’s what it costs,” Damjanovski said.